Emco878/CS2-Stat-Scraper/README.md

     - No data exists for that player on `CSStats.gg`.
 - ❗ Could not resolve SteamID
     - The Steam profile does not exist.
-- ❗ Timeout Player data filed to load
+- ❗ Timeout Player data failed to load
     - Not enough time to load data from `CSStats.gg`.
     - 💡 *Recommendation: Increase the Max Seconds per Instance (Max: 180)*